DeeKahy/SoulRealm/content/School/Exersises/s6/Security/presentation 2.md

 3. What are we going to do about it?
 4. Did we do a good enough job?

-**Remember**: Security isn't binary - it's about **managing risk within acceptable levels** for your specific context and adversary model .
+**Remember**: Security isn't binary - it's about **managing risk within acceptable levels** for your specific context and adversary model.